fangohr/oommf-in-spack/README.md

 ## Compilation of OOMMF

-At the moment, this is under development, and we need two lines:
+At the moment, this is under development, and we need three lines:

 - get spack: `git clone https://github.com/fangohr/spack`
+- go into spack directory `cd spack`
 - checkout the right branch: `git checkout add-oommf`

 Then activate spack:

-- `source spack/share/spack/setup-env.sh`
+- `source share/spack/setup-env.sh`

 The compile oommf (this could take some time)